codevence/fair-wizard-guide/docs/applications/admin-center/audit-log/index.rst

 Audit Log
 *********

-Audit log is a feature that allows admins to track everything that is happening in the FAIR Wizard.
+Audit log is a feature for tracking actions in FAIR Wizard.

 Users need the :ref:`Use Audit Log<roles>` role permission to view the Audit Log.